How to start a cinema

 Why are buildings chosen?

-Listed buildings are selected with great care.
-The main criteria used are:
+The main criteria are:

-• architectural interest: all buildings which are nationally important for the interest of their architectural design, decoration or craftsmanship; also important examples of particular building types and techniques, and significant plan forms
+• Architectural interest: all buildings which are nationally important for the interest of their architectural design, decoration or craftsmanship; also important examples of particular building types and techniques, and significant plan forms

-• close historical association with nationally important buildings or events
+• Close historical association with nationally important buildings or events

-• group value, especially where buildings comprise an important architectural or historic unity or are a fine example of planning (such as squares, terraces and model villages).
+• Group value, especially where buildings comprise an important architectural or historic unity or are a fine example of planning (such as squares, terraces and model villages).
 The older and rarer a building is, the more likely it is to be listed.
 Post-1945 buildings have to be exceptionally important to be listed.
 Buildings less than 30 years old are only rarely listed, if they are of outstanding quality and under threat.

 Why are there three grades?